neos/fusion-form/Documentation/FusionForm.rst

 :value: (mixed) The value the option represents.
 :selected: (mixed) The initial select state that us overridden by `field.value` if this is present.
-:content: (string) The content of the option tag that is displayes as label.
+:content: (string) The content of the option tag that is displayed as label.

 Example::